Giving the AI definition a form suitable for the engineer: How will we use the incorrect moves?

 \section{How will we use the incorrect moves?}

 OK, our device understands the world and knows which move is correct and which not.
 How will we expect it to act?
-When one move is incorrect for sure, the device will not try it in order to avoid losing processor time (here `for sure' means with a very high probability because nothing is absolutely sure).
-When a move is incorrect almost for sure, the device will try it because it loses nothing by trying it but only obtains information.
-If the move is really an incorrect one, this will be known with a much greater certainty the next time and, if by chance, it turns out to be correct, the device might lose but it might also win by finding new unsuspected opportunities.
+When one move is incorrect with certainty, the device will not attempt it, in order to avoid losing processor time (here `with certainty' means with a very high probability because nothing is absolutely certain).
+When a move is incorrect almost certainly, the device will try it because it loses nothing by trying it but only obtains information.
+If the move is really an incorrect one, this will be known with a much greater certainty the next time and, if by chance it turns out to be correct, the device might lose but it might also win by finding new unsuspected opportunities.
 When it doesn't know whether the move is correct or incorrect, the device might try it but may also not try it.
 On one side, it will want to check whether the move is correct, but on the other, it will fear eventual unpleasant consequences.
 For example, you are not trying to jump off the window to see whether you will manage to do it, because if you do succeed by chance, the consequences might turn out to be very bad.

 Question: Are incorrect moves part of life?
 When we are trying an incorrect move, does this increase the number of steps (i.e. the parameter of time)?
 The answer is `No'.
 If we look at the Boolean signal `incorrect move', we will see that it is zero for each t, i.e. all moves saved in the history are correct ones.
 We will assume that the incorrect moves are simply not saved in the history (life).